glad-ys/tidyxl/README.md

 2. Part two: cleaning the data and extracting color information (planned: 6 July 2021)

 The sample data is named "sample_data.xlsx".
-This file contains a summary of data issues I have been handling lately.
+This file contains a summary of data issues I have to fix lately.

 Each part contains several files:
 1. R code